steven-reed122/Server-Client-Chat-program/readme.txt

 !!!!!!!!!To compile all files use the "make" command in the terminal.!!!!!!!!

+I recommend downloading the files into folder and then working with them using a command line interface.
+I used the built in mac terminal.
+I used the gcc compiler and I am unsure how other compilers will function with this.

 All logical makefile commands are valid. server runs with "server_program" client runs with "client_program"